-The Statement of Revenues, Expenses, and Changes in Net Position reflects an overall increase in net position for the current fiscal year ended June 30, 2019 of \$52.1 million.
-This increase is principally a product of the recognition of \$45 million in state capital appropriations, as well as increased operating revenues, investment income, capital grants, and insurance proceeds.
-The following table identifies variances between major financial categories for the fiscal years ended June 30, 2019 and 2018, respectively.
+The Statement of Revenues, Expenses, and Changes in Net Position reflects an overall increase in net position for the current fiscal year ended June 30, 2020 of \$47.7 million.
+This increase is principally a product of the recognition of \$50.5 million in state capital appropriations, as well as increased operating revenues, offset by payments to Duke Energy Progress for line raising, and repair expenses related to Hurricanes Florence and Dorian.
+The following table identifies variances between major financial categories for the fiscal years ended June 30, 2020 and 2019, respectively.